doodlesbykumbi/go-concurrent-http-client/README.md

 # concurrent-http-client

-An exploration of concurrency within the context of rate limits.
+An exploration of concurrency within the context of faulty networks, and resource and rate limits.
 Retry and concurrency limits are offered as potential solutions.

+TODO: provide examples of the faulty network issue

 ## Exploration